 “If the gas and water are shut off, it could take a couple weeks to get someone out there,” Murray says.

-Make sure you call your utility company before moving day, so you have water, electric, and heat when you get into your new house.
+Make sure you call your utility company before moving day, so you have water, electricity, and heat when you get into your new house.

 After you’ve deep-cleaned the kitchen, make sure the fridge is plugged in so it’s cold and ready to use when you move in.